-Under Indian Law, the foreign decrees are classified into two categories: decrees from reciprocating territory and non-reciprocating territories.
-Decrees from territories which the Central Government has notified as ‘reciprocating’ under Section 44A of CPC are decrees from reciprocating territory and all other decrees are decrees from non-reciprocating territories.
+Under Indian Law, the foreign decrees are classified into two categories: decrees from a reciprocating territory and non-reciprocating territories.
+Decrees from territories which the Central Government has notified as ‘reciprocating’ under Section 44A of CPC are decrees from reciprocating territory and all other decrees are decreed from non-reciprocating territories.

 The Decree of a Superior Courts in a Reciprocating Territory can be executed directly by adhering the procedure under section 44A and Order XXI, Rule 22 of the Indian CPC.
 However, by reciprocity, the judgment-debtor can only defend the Judgment Creditor/Decree-Holder by raising any of the grounds under Section 13 of the CPC as enumerated above.

 The Decree from the Non-Reciprocating Territory of India can only be enforced as a foreign judgment / decree by instituting a fresh case in an Indian Court with relevant Jurisdiction.
 Thus, enforcement of decrees from a ‘Non-Reciprocating Territory’ is a time-consuming and costly affair for instituting a fresh court proceeding, after obtaining a final and conclusive Judgment /Decree against the judgment debtor(s) from a foreign jurisdiction.

 There is an ambiguity about the limitation period and the retrospective effect of the Notification.